Pascua2020/DockerGHA/README-English.md

 Security Considerations

--This project uses secret variables (DOCKER_USERNAME, DOCKER_PASSWORD, GITHUB_TOKEN).
+- This project uses secret variables (DOCKER_USERNAME, DOCKER_PASSWORD, GITHUB_TOKEN).

--Make sure to configure the secrets in the "Settings > Secrets and Variables > Actions" section of your repository.
+- Make sure to configure the secrets in the "Settings > Secrets and Variables > Actions" section of your repository.

 Project Limitations

--This project does not include advanced orchestration setups like Kubernetes.
+- This project does not include advanced orchestration setups like Kubernetes.

--It is designed for simple deployments in Docker-compatible environments.
+- It is designed for simple deployments in Docker-compatible environments.

 Additional Notes

--This project is an educational example.
+- This project is an educational example.

--It is not recommended for use in production environments without making specific adjustments.
+- It is not recommended for use in production environments without making specific adjustments.